ilbaroni/ilbaroni.github.io/_posts/2022-06-20-emotet-smb-spreader.md

 ![image-20220620190132580](/assets/images/emotet_smb_spreader/image-20220620190132580.png)

-> The function fn_connect_2_network_resource uses the WinAPI WNetAddConnection2W with the hardcoded credentials.
+The function fn_connect_2_network_resource uses the WinAPI `WNetAddConnection2W` with the hardcoded credentials.

-If no valid credentials are found, it tries to fetch usernames from the target server using the WinAPI `NetUserEnum`:
+If no valid credentials are found, the spreader tries to fetch usernames from the target server using the WinAPI `NetUserEnum`:

 ![image-20220620175820397](/assets/images/emotet_smb_spreader/image-20220620175820397.png)